My E-mail Marketing Campaign Sucks…What to Do?

 I am sure you must have set some e-mail marketing campaign objectives before you launched it.
 If you haven’t, do it now.

-For most of marketers, typically main objective is – increasing revenue.
+For most marketers, the typically the main objective is – increasing revenue.

 However, this may not apply to all of your e-mail marketing campaigns.
 It depends on the content and messaging of an email marketing campaign.

-You can set a variety of goals which are more specific like open rate, click rate, form conversion rate, campaign traffic from different sources, page session duration, user flow etc.
+You can set a variety of goals that are more specific like open rate, click rate, form conversion rate, campaign traffic from different sources, page session duration, user flow, etc.